Last Update: October 28, 2022

-When registering on our site or using our service, as appropriate, you may be asked to provide your personal information, such as name, company name, address, email address, contact number or other details to help you with your experience.
+When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address or other details to help you with your experience.

-We collect information from you when you register on our website, subscribe to a newsletter, fill out a form, Open a Support Ticket or enter information on our site.
-Provide us with feedback on our products or services
+We collect information from you when you register on our site, subscribe to a newsletter, fill out a form, Open a Support Ticket or enter information on our site.

 We do not use vulnerability scanning and/or scanning to PCI standards.